dfs-activedisclosure/croc-hunter/README.md

 # Croc Hunter - The game!

-For those that have dreamt to hunt crocs
+For those that have dreamt to hunt crocs.

 # Usage
 Basic go web server to demonstrate example CI/CD pipeline using Kubernetes